bigchaindb/js-bigchaindb-driver/docs/source/usage.rst

 		app_key: 'Get one from testnet.bigchaindb.com'
 	})

+Careful though: further examples **may not work** with the BigchainDB test network, especially those involving websockets.

 Cryptographic Identities Generation
 -----------------------------------
 Alice and Bob are represented by public/private key pairs.
 The private key is